Idaho College of Osteopathic Medicine: History

 Before ICOM was established, Idaho was the most populous state without a medical school of its own.
 Although Idaho is among the most rapidly growing areas of the country, the state ranks 49th in physicians per capita.
 ICOM was founded by Dan Burrell, who also founded the Burrell College of Osteopathic Medicine in Las Cruces, NM.
-Though the school is private, it was founded in partnership with Idaho State University and other senior Idaho healthcare and government officials, with Dr. Robert Hasty as the founding dean.
+Though the school is private, it was founded in partnership with Idaho State University and other senior Idaho healthcare and government officials.
 The medical school helps address the current and growing shortage of physicians in the Mountain West region and beyond.
 With approval from the Idaho State Board of Education, former Idaho Governor C.L.
-"Butch" Otter announced the creation of ICOM on February of 2016.
+"Butch" Otter announced the creation of ICOM in February 2016.
 In December 2017 COCA granted ICOM pre-accreditation status and authorized the recruitment of 162 students.
 ICOM's inaugural class matriculated in August 2018.
 This class graduated in May 2022 and went on to have a 100% residency match rate, leading to ICOM's elevation to full accreditation status by COCA.